Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

   - Explore your dataset using SQL queries

 #### Course 02: Python for Data Science, AI & Development
-- Hands on Lab: Writing Your First Python Code
+- Hands on Lab:
+  - Writing Your First Python Code
     - Write basic code in Python
     - Work with various types of data in Python
     - Convert the data from one type to another
     - Use expressions and variables to perform operations
-- Hands on Lab: String Operations
+  - String Operations
     - Work with Strings
     - Perform operations on String
     - Manipulate Strings using indexing and escape sequences
-- Hands on Lab: Lists in Python
+  - Lists in Python
     - Perform list operations in Python, including indexing, list manipulation, and copy/clone list.
-- Hands on Lab: Tuples in Python
+  - Tuples in Python
     - Perform the basics tuple operations in Python, including indexing, slicing and sorting
-- Hands on Lab: Dictionaries in Python
+  - Dictionaries in Python
     - Work with and perform operations on dictionaries in Python
-- Hands on Lab: Sets in Python
+  - Sets in Python
     - Work with sets in Python, including operations and logic operations.
+  - Conditions in Python
+    - work with condition statements in Python, including operators, and branching.